How do I enable query logging using Amazon RDS for PostgreSQL?

 - all logs all queries (regardless of the execution time).

-Note: Regardless of the value that you set log_statement and log_min_duration_statement, the queries aren't written to the log twice.
+Note: Regardless of the value that you set for log_statement and log_min_duration_statement, the queries aren't written to the log twice.

 To enable query logging on PostgreSQL, follow these steps: